-The dialects weren’t too hard for us to understand, until we ended up near Swabia, the region containing the Black Forest.
-When people first talked to us, assuming of course that we understood everything, we had to nod and grin before asking them to “please repeat."
+The dialects weren’t too hard for us to understand, until we ended up near Swabia, the region containing the Black Forest in the southwest of Germany.
+When people first talked to us, assuming of course that we understood everything, we had to nod and grin before asking them to “please repeat.”

 The most obvious difference between Swabian and standard German is how the diminutive form changes.
-In standard German the diminutive ending (which makes any noun smaller and cuter) is -chen or -lein.
-For example; Tischlein (small table), Mädchen (girl; lit. "small maid"), Häuschen (small house), Mäuschen (cute, little mouse).
-In Swabia they use their own diminutive ending, -le, and they do it with EVERY SECOND WORD!
+In standard German the diminutive ending (which makes any noun smaller and cuter) is –chen or –lein.
+For example; Tischlein (small table), Mädchen (girl; lit. “small maid”), Häuschen (small house), Mäuschen (cute, little mouse).
+In Swabia they use their own diminutive ending, -le, and they do it with every. other. word.

 So Mädchen (girl) becomes Mädle.
 Here are some more examples:

 Unique Swabian Words

 There are also a bunch of new words that we have never heard before, and luckily the locals are happy to translate them into German if need be.
 The first Swabian words we came across were different types of jam.
 What we know as Johannisbeermarmelade (redcurrant jam) is known here as Dreiblesgsälz, and Erdbeermarmelade (strawberry jam) is Bräschdlingsgsälz.

 Many more new words were to follow.
 Here are a few:

 |bruddla||meckern; nörgeln||to grumble|

 |Butzele||Baby; Kleinkind||baby; toddler|